mdsol/rubocop-mdsol/README.md

 ### RSpec

-To analyse RSpec files, add the [rubocop-rpec](https://rubygems.org/gems/rubocop-rspec) gem to your Gemfile and in your RuboCop configuration require it alongside the RSpec-specific yaml file:
+To lint RSpec files, add the [rubocop-rpec](https://rubygems.org/gems/rubocop-rspec) gem to your Gemfile and in your RuboCop configuration require it alongside the RSpec-specific yaml file:

 ```yaml
 require: rubocop-rspec